sebascert/robins/README.md

 ## dependencies

-The project depends on `flex` for lexical analysis and `bison` syntactical analysis, the library `libbison-dev` is required for linking `liby.a`.
+The project depends on `flex` for lexical analysis and `bison` for syntactical analysis, the library `libbison-dev` is required for linking `liby.a`.

 Example installation on Ubuntu: